Mealman1551/ArchivedDataCodec/README.md

 </details>

 > [!Note]
-> Added smaller repo for the tarball, this means you dont need to download this whole 300+ MB repo anymore
+> Added smaller repo for the tarball, this means you dont need to download this whole 300+ MB repo anymore!

 2. Clone the repository:
     ```bash